Introduction to Fire Hydrant Inspections

 Fire Hydrant Inspections can be used to perform routine fire hydrant inspections and monitor fire department hydrant inspection programs that ensure every hydrant performs reliably when an emergency occurs.

-Every year, firefighters and civilians are injured, or killed, in structure fires.
-When a structure fire occurs, every second counts, and proper water supply can mean the difference between life and death.
+Every year, firefighters and civilians are injured or killed in structure fires.
+When a structure fire occurs, every second counts, and a proper water supply can mean the difference between life and death.
 Hydrant inspections enable fire agencies to assess hydrant operability, test for adequate water supply, and properly allocate resources based on hydrant locations.

 The Fire Hydrant Inspections solution delivers a set of capabilities that help you inventory fire hydrants, conduct routine inspections, monitor hydrant inspection programs, and share operating status with firefighters.